Pennsylvania Society for Clinical Social Work Clinical Book Discussion Program Presents

 FOR PENNSYLVANIA SOCIAL WORKERS, MARRIAGE AND FAMILY THERAPISTS, AND PROFESSIONAL COUNSELORS: This program is approved for credits for professional workshops sponsored by the Pennsylvania Society for Clinical Social Work, a state affiliate of the Clinical Social Work Association listed in Section 47.36 of Title 49, Chapter 47 of the PA Code, State Board of Social Work Examiners.
 This program is also approved for 3 credits for professional workshops for marriage & family therapists (Section 48.36) and professional counselors (Section 49.36).

-FOR NEW JERSEY SOCIAL WORKERS: This program is approved for 3 clinical or ethics credits.
-Attendance at programs or courses given at state and national social work association conferences, where the criteria for membership is an academic degree in social work, are a valid source of continuing education clinical credit (N.J.A.C.
+FOR NEW JERSEY SOCIAL WORKERS: This program is approved for 3 clinical or social and cultural competence credits.
+Attendance at programs or courses given at state and national social work association conferences, where the criteria for membership is an academic degree in social work, are a valid source of continuing education credit (N.J.A.C.
 13:44G-6.4(c)4).

 PSCSW Members - Before you begin any registration, you must log in to the website to pay the member rate.
 If you register without logging in, you will pay at the nonmember rate.
 If you need assistance logging in, please contact the PSCSW office at: firstname.lastname@example.org.